 Alternative names: Angular histogram, Circular histogram, Polar histogram

 A radial histogram is simply a variation of a histogram (see above) but with columns wrapped around a circle.
 It functions the same way as a regular histogram.
 And it’s very likely going to grab your readers’ attention.
-See examples of similar charts here.
+See examples of similar charts on the inspiration page.

 Alternative names: Individual value plot, Single-axis scatter plot